smallp-o-p/smallpopTE/README.md

 ## Build Steps
 <ol>
     <li>
         Make sure ncurses is available in your environment.
-[Instructions on how to do so are here.](https://www.cyberciti.biz/faq/linux-install-ncurses-library-headers-on-debian-ubuntu-centos-fedora/)
     </li>
     <li>
         Build using CMake.